Garbage and Recycling

 - Recycling is picked up the first garbage day of the month.
 All commingled plastics, steel, and aluminum should be rinsed clean, and placed, unbagged in the bins.
 Paper and Cardboard should be placed in the bins as well.

-If you need a larger or smaller bin, or yours is damaged and needs to be replaced, contact Mary Jo Muellenbach at 920-898-5682.
+If you need a second bin, or yours is damaged and needs to be replaced, contact Mary Jo Muellenbach at 920-898-5682.

 The fees for 2021 are:

 - Small Garbage Bin - $82.36

 **Please note; the garbage bins are no longer listed in gallons, the replacement bins have different size ratings associated with them that don't necessarily correspond to the exact gallon as in the past (45-60-90 gallon).

 Recycling Facts and Trivia

 - In 2006 Americans drank about 167 bottles of water each, but only recycled an average of 38 bottles per person.
 That means about 50 billion plastic bottles were consumed, but only 23 percent were recycled, leaving 38 billion water bottles to be thrown away.

 - According to the Beverage Marketing Corp., the average American consumed 1.6 gallons of bottled water in 1976.
 In 2006 each person consumed 28.3 gallons of bottled water.

 - In 2006 Americans spent $15 billion on bottled water.
 That’s more than we spent on iPods or movie tickets.